reiryuki/Google-Photos-Magisk-Module/README.md

 # Google Photos Magisk Module

+[ DISCONTINUED BECAUSE THE LATEST VERSION OF GOOGLE PHOTOS IS ALREADY HAVE FIXED THE PERMISSION ISSUE AND INSTALLING THIS MODULE CAN EVEN CAUSE SIGNATURE ISSUE ]

 ## DISCLAIMER
 - Google apps are owned by Google LLC
 - The MIT license specified here is for the Magisk Module only, not for Google apps.